Vacation rentals in Pennsylvania

 But there is so much more to this state besides its history.
 Pennsylvania Dutch country is steeped in Amish traditions.
 Philadelphia, the state’s largest city, is known for its cheesecake and cheesesteak, and Pittsburg, the second largest, is home to iconic Gilded Age architectural sites.
 Go beyond the metropolitan hubs to explore the dramatic waterfalls and deep gorges of the Poconos, watch the stars explode across the jet-black sky at Cherry Springs State Park, or paddle along the waters of Lake Erie.
 Or for a completely different pace of things, you can ride a stomach-churning rollercoaster at a famous amusement park in Hershey.

-When is the best time to stay in a vacation rental in Pennsylvania?
+The best time to stay in a vacation rental in Pennsylvania

 Like its northeastern neighbor states, Pennsylvania benefits from a full four seasons: hot summers, autumns erupting with colorful foliage, and springs that bring the state back to life after cold, snowy winters.
 The best time to visit depends entirely on the kind of experience you’re looking to have: fans of skiing and snowmobiling will find plenty of mountains to explore in the Poconos, while Lake Erie is a popular destination for those looking for cabins to rent for the summer.
 There is plenty to see in the cities year-round, though to avoid crowds and get the best weather, early autumn or late spring are ideal times to plan a holiday here.
 October is generally the best month to see the beautiful fall foliage in Pennsylvania’s national and state parks.